MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/get-elevations.md

 ## URL Templates

-> [!NOTE]
->  These templates support both HTTP and HTTPS protocols and can be POST or GET requests.
->
+> [!Note]
->  To use this API, you must have a [Bing Maps Key](http://msdn.microsoft.com/en-us/library/ff428642).
+> These templates support both HTTP and HTTPS protocols.
+To use this API, you must have a [Bing Maps key](../getting-started/getting-a-bing-maps-key.md).

  **Unit of elevation**: meters